Non-monotonic population scaling and re-entrant photon number dynamics in the dissipative-pumped Tavis--Cummings model: Introduction

-{\it Introduction.} Modeling complex quantum systems represents a central challenge in contemporary computational mathematics, with particular relevance to polymer chemistry and macromolecular biology \cite{McArdle2020, Baiardi2023, Albuquerque2021}.
+Modeling high-dimensional quantum systems represents a central challenge in contemporary computational mathematics, with particular relevance to polymer chemistry and macromolecular biology~\cite{McArdle2020, Baiardi2023, Albuquerque2021}.
 In simulations of chemical and biological processes, a large number of particles are typically involved.
-The dimension of the corresponding quantum system grows exponentially with the particle count, a phenomenon widely recognized as the curse of dimensionality \cite{Bellman1957, Bellman1961}.
+The dimension of the corresponding quantum system grows exponentially with the particle count, a phenomenon widely recognized as the curse of dimensionality~\cite{Bellman1957, Bellman1961}.
 This issue remains a fundamental obstacle in the study of high-dimensional quantum systems.
-At the same time, research on biomolecular structures stands at the forefront of quantum computing, making the mitigation of dimensionality-related effects a pressing task.
 Recent advances in supercomputing have enabled distributed architectures to partially address the memory and efficiency limitations imposed by high dimensionality.
+However, beyond these computational challenges, high-dimensional quantum systems also exhibit rich nonlinear dynamical phenomena that remain to be fully explored.

-A key contribution of this work lies in its focus on cavity quantum electrodynamics (QED) models.
+A key contribution of this work lies in its focus on cavity quantum electrodynamics (QED) models~\cite{Rabi1936, Rabi1937, Dicke1954, Hopfield1958, Casanova2010, Haroche2013, Gu2017, Kockum2019, KockumMiranowicz2019, Forn-Diaz2019}.
 These models are experimentally feasible and offer a well-established framework for investigating light--matter interactions.
 Within this paradigm, impurity two-level systems---commonly referred to as atoms---are coupled to a cavity field.
-Representative models include the Jaynes--Cummings model (JCM) \cite{Jaynes1963}, the Tavis--Cummings model (TCM) \cite{Tavis1968}, and their various extensions, all of which have been extensively studied in recent years \cite{Prasad2018, Guo2019, Kulagin2022, Miao2023, Ozhigov2023}.
-In our previous work, several strategies were developed to overcome computational difficulties arising from the curse of dimensionality \cite{You2024, MiaoOzhigov2024, LiMiao2024}.
+Representative models include the Jaynes--Cummings model (JCM)~\cite{Jaynes1963}, the Tavis--Cummings model (TCM)~\cite{Tavis1968}, and their various extensions~\cite{Angelakis2007}.
+Many recent studies have advanced the field of QED models, exploring phase transitions~\cite{Prasad2018, Wei2021}, quantum many-body phenomena~\cite{OzhigovYI2020, Smith2021}, quantum gate implementations~\cite{Dull2021}, and quantum correlations~\cite{Miao2024, MiaoLi2025}.
+In our previous work, several strategies were developed to overcome computational difficulties arising from the curse of dimensionality~\cite{You2024, MiaoOzhigov2024, LiMiao2024}.
 The present study extends this line of research by focusing on the distributed optimization of the Lindblad master equation under the Markov approximation.